1.4.4 |

 wife and mother.)

-On the other hand, a number of jobs may not be generally
+On the other hand, a number of jobs may not generally be considered very

-play in order to achieve the highest possible status in their
+play in order to achieve the highest possible, or just some, status in

-(sub)culture.
-This division into roles goes far beyond what can
+This cultural division into roles goes far beyond what can be explained

-be explained from the features which define whether one has a
+from the natural features which define whether one has a male or female

-arrogance, and in their weakness or affectedness respectively.
+aggressiveness or arrogance, and in their weakness or affectedness

 One unfavorable factor engendering the underrepresentation